 Risk rating of the model (high, medium, or low) and rationale for the rating

-The Model Inventory File will be available on the NAIC website (location TBD).
+The Model Inventory File will be available on the NAIC website (https://naic.conning.com/documentation ).
 A sample file will be provided in Appendix B. The file will include the following models:

 Models producing the Basic Data Set (Treasury, Equity, and Corporate Bond models)